 Well, maybe, but most likely not.

 Setting up a simple bookkeeping system to keep track of money is easier than you might think.
 Just like in business accounting, it’s really just balancing what’s coming in with what’s going out and making sure, as far as possible, that the two meet in the middle.
+But if you’re a small business owner, you may opt to utilize professionals from top service providers to do all the bookkeeping for you.

 So, take a notebook or a spreadsheet if you like computer work, and on a fresh page, make just four columns.
 You’ll fill these in as you make purchases or have income: